Magadha Dynasty: 5 Powerful Dynasties, Rises, and Rulers

 Founder and King of Magadha Dynasty

 The founder of the Magadha dynasty was Bimbisara, who ascended the throne at the age of 15 after his father’s death.
 He was a visionary ruler who expanded his kingdom by conquest and alliance.
-He married princesses from neighbouring kingdoms such as Kosala (Videha), Anga (Champa), Vajji (Vaishali), Avanti (Ujjain), Gandhara (Taxila), and Kashi (Varanasi).
+He married princesses from neighboring kingdoms such as Kosala (Videha), Anga (Champa), Vajji (Vaishali), Avanti (Ujjain), Gandhara (Taxila), and Kashi (Varanasi).

 Magadha Dynasty Rulers